-The results presented in the report were downloaded from the MBNCanada Data Warehouse on September 13, 2022.
+The results presented in the report were downloaded from the MBNCanada Data Warehouse on September 1, 2023.
 Changes made after this date are not reflected in the report.
-Questions regarding specific municipal results in the report can be directed to the relevant Municipal Lead.
-See page 267 for a list of contacts.
+Questions regarding the report can be directed to the Municipal Lead.
+See page for a list of contacts.